-In August 2011, we formed a new wholly-owned subsidiary, Coates Oklahoma Engine Manufacturing, Ltd., a Delaware corporation for the purpose of raising working capital and establishing manufacturing operations in the state of Oklahoma.
+In 2011, we formed a new wholly-owned subsidiary, Coates Oklahoma Engine Manufacturing, Ltd., a Delaware corporation for the purpose of raising working capital and establishing manufacturing operations in the state of Oklahoma.
 At this time, it has not commenced operations and has only incurred minimal start up expenses.
-It is working on opportunities to raise working capital, continuing to negotiate for a package of business and tax incentives with the State of Oklahoma and is searching for a suitable manufacturing facility within the State.
+Discussions with representatives of the State of Oklahoma are currently on hold as they consider our request to provide us with start-up working capital to enable us to commence production.

-Sublicense Agreements Almont Energy, Inc.
+Sublicense Agreements with Almont Energy, Inc.

 In January 2010, we consented to the assignment of our sublicensing agreement with WWE to Almont.
 This sublicense agreement exclusively licenses within Canada the use of the CSRV system technology for industrial engines to be fueled by natural gas to generate electrical power for the oil and gas industry (the "Canadian License").
 The Canadian Sublicense provided for a license fee of \$5,000,000, of which a deposit payment in the amount of \$300,000 was made upon execution.
 A separate research and development agreement provided a \$5,000,000 fee payable to us in consideration for the development and delivery of certain prototype engines.
 We completed development of the prototypes in accordance with this agreement at the end of 2007.
 The research and development agreement has not been reduced to the form of a signed, written agreement.
-To date, we have been paid a total of approximately \$5,153,000 by WWE and Almont under these agreements.
+To date, we have been paid a total of \$5,153,000 by WWE and Almont under these agreements.
 Additional provisions of the Canadian License agreement are as follows: